Healthdirect Free Australian health advice you can count on.

 • not sharing nail scissors or shoes

-Your pharmacist can also provide education, helpful tips and advice that can help you prevention or manage your toenail infections.
+Your pharmacist can give you advice to help you prevent or manage your toenail infections.

 Learn more here about the development and quality assurance of healthdirect content.